anan44/it-starts-with-clojure/materials/1-first-things-first/1-introduction.md

-# Close your parens: a Practical guide to Clojure
+# It Starts With Clojure: a Practical guide to Clojure

 ## Who is this guide for